Akira-Nikki-Meir/PerplexingWind/README.md

 Not thoroughly tested!
 The services and searches run.
 I have yet to test the ollama components as I primarily use llama.cpp by cli

+My next immediate move will be to make sure this spews out coherent and very verbose logs, I am side eyeing the npm repos SOMETHING FIERCE right now.

 To run it, right-click your newly saved install.ps1 file and choose Run with PowerShell

 This is a script that wraps together, loads, installs, and runs a local perplexica server, searxng without docker, and readies ollama for an entirely personal search agent on your device.